ekaone/Next-c19/README.md

 📍 [HTTP Cache-Control Extensions for Stale Content](https://tools.ietf.org/html/rfc5861)

+## Best approach

+A `data-driven` approach enables companies to examine and organise their data with the goal of better serving their customers and consumers.

 ## How it work

 > 🚩 Hint: Please open with your desktop browser, it's not design for mobile responsive